-Located at Liang Court and Chinatown only 10 mins drive from Orchard Central, Tamoya Udon is where you can taste Authentic Japanese Udon in Singapore!
+Located at Liang Court only 10 mins drive from Orchard Central, Tamoya Udon is where you can taste Authentic Japanese Udon in Singapore!

 Tamoya Udon was first established in 1994 by sanuki udon champion "Tamotsu Kurokawa" in Kagawa pref; also known as udon pref.